1adore1/deadlock-match-tracker-bot/README.md

 ![Example](https://github.com/1adore1/deadlock-match-tracker-bot/raw/main/assets/img.jpg)

 ### Overview
-A Telegram bot for tracking real-time Deadlock matches for top 250 players of leaderboad.
+A Telegram bot for tracking real-time Deadlock matches for top 250 players of the leaderboad.
 The bot fetches match data using the Deadlock API and predicts the likely match winner using a machine learning model.

 ### Features:
-- Real-time tracking of Deadlock matches for top 250 leaderboard players.
+- Real-time tracking of Deadlock matches for top 250 players of the leaderboard.
-- Predicts match winners using a Gradient Boosting model.
+- Predicts match winners using LightGBM.
-- Achieves ROC-AUC at 70% in predicting match outcomes.
+- Achieves ROC-AUC at 71% in predicting match outcomes.
 - Displays match details such as net worth, heroes, and match score.
 - Allows users to refresh match details dynamically with a button click.